xleclercq/CodingStandards/Cpp.md

     Examples:\
     *DOG*, *THE_CUTE_DOG*

 9. Header guards shall start and end with an underscore.
-They shall be formed by concatenating the names of the directories and the file name together.
+They shall be formed by:
+    1. taking the path of the header file, converting it to upper case and replacing the path separator with the underscore character,
+    1. then prefixing the result of the previous step with the name of the project in upper case followed by an uderscore,
+    1. and finnally adding a leading and a trailing underscore to the result of the previous step.

     Examples:\
     For a header file in a project called *TheProject* that has the path *Dir1/SubDir2/HeaderFile.h*, the header guard shall be named
     *\_THEPROJECT_DIR1_SUBDIR2_HEADERFILE_H\_*.
-Note that
+Note that we do not write *SUB_DIR2* but *SUBDIR2*.